 And that is really all there is to it!
 The SR2 product application is simple, yet highly beneficial.
 And for further testament to this product, an expert in the industry, Nick Dancer of Dancer Concrete, says “Based on my test on a sample board the SR2 out performed 3 other popular stain guards.
 This test was based on using the SR2 and the other stain guards without the use of any densifier.
 These were used as standalone products on bare concrete.
 I also noticed there was no streaking or cloudiness that you may get with traditional stain guards.”

-If you would like to learn more about the SR2 stain resistor, or would like to purchase it, please visit the product page here.
-And as always, our sales reps are more than happy to answer any questions you may have, so call us for further details!
+As always, our sales reps are more than happy to answer any questions you may have, so call us for further details!